Did you know that if you have a colour vision problem, or are colour blind, your colour perception can be improved?

 3 million people are affected in the UK – 4.5% of the population.

 Colour vision problems are X-linked.
-The 23rd chromosome is XY if you are male and XX if you are female.
+The 23rd chromosome is XY if you are biologically male and XX if you are biologically female.
 The colour vision problem is carried on the X chromosome.
-A female must have the colour vision problem gene on both of their X chromosomes to have a colour vision problem.
+A biologically female must have the colour vision problem gene on both of their X chromosomes to have a colour vision problem.
 If the colour vision problem gene on just one of their X chromosomes, they will not have a colour vision problem, but be a carrier.
 In other words, they can pass this onto their children.
-A male cannot inherit a colour vision problem from the XY male the XY male can only pass the colour vision problem gene on his X chromosome onto a female.
+A biological male cannot inherit a colour vision problem from the XY biological male, the XY biologic male can only pass the colour vision problem gene via their X chromosome onto a biological female.

-Assuming the male has full colour vision, if the female has a colour vision problem, all the male children will too, and any females have a 50:50 chance of being a carrier.
-If the female is a carrier, the male children have a 50:50 chance of having a colour vision problem.
+Assuming the biologic male has full colour vision, if the biologic female has a colour vision problem, all the biologic male children will too, and any biologic females have a 50:50 chance of being a carrier.
+If the biologic female is a carrier, the biologic male children have a 50:50 chance of having a colour vision problem.
 If the maternal grandfather has a colour vision problem, the grandson is more likely to have a colour vision problem.

 So if a colour vision problem runs in your family, make sure everyone related has a colour vision test so that they are aware and can adapt.